playcanvas/blog/_posts/2023-06-07-moving-from-wordpress-to-jekyll-a-case-study.markdown

   - Run `exitwp` (requires Python and some libraries, see the repo's `README` for details).
   - This will generate a `_posts` directory containing all your blog posts converted into markdown format that Jekyll understands.
 3. **Setting Up Jekyll.**
   - Install Ruby and Jekyll.
-For installation guide refer to Jekyll's official site (https://jekyllrb.com/docs/installation/).
+For installation guide refer to [Jekyll's official site](https://jekyllrb.com/docs/installation/).
   - Create a new Jekyll site by typing `jekyll new my-awesome-site` in the command line.
   - Replace the `_posts` directory in your new Jekyll site with the `_posts` directory that `exitwp` generated.
   - You can run your site locally to see how it looks by using the command `bundle exec jekyll serve`.